 In the Earth, 2021.

-Starring Joel Fry, Ellora Torchia, Hayley Squires, and Reece Shearsmith.
+Starring Joel Fry, Ellora Torchia, Hayley Squires, Reece Shearsmith, Mark Monero, and John Hollingworth.

-As the world searches for a cure to a disastrous virus, a scientist and park scout venture deep into the forest for a routine equipment run.
+As the world searches for a cure to a disastrous virus, a scientist and park scout venture deep in the forest for a routine equipment run.

 While it features a pandemic similar in reaction to the current global health crisis, the virus in writer/director Ben Wheatley’s In the Earth (taking a break from his recent bigger budget affairs to return to his roots, no pun intended, shooting this during the summer of lockdown in the UK last year) is fictional.
 However, upon noticing characters happy to see new faces, wearing masks, some slight social distancing, and even health examinations, one can’t help but feel In the Earth should have also come out last year rather than release at a time where the vaccination process is underway and people are mildly being encouraged to attempt returning to a normal life.
 If anything, some will come away afraid of nature, which is exactly the point, although fear of the outdoors and a call to stay the hell inside would have resonated more having seen the film last year.
 Simultaneously, it’s understandable why the filmmakers held off until this past Sundance to show In the Earth off for the first time; it’s damn terrifying, trippy, thoughtfully imaginative in sound design and visual tricks to convey communicating with nature, and packs a savage kick of relatively insane individuals and body horror.